 Consider the Combat Daddy Equipment Bag, a product that implicitly draws a connection between childcare and going to war.
 Indeed, it’s a cultural trope that’s amassed a small industry.
 Vin Diesel’s portrayal of a Navy Seal forced into a his most difficult mission yet (becoming a parent) in Disney’s “The Pacifier” plays on this same cultural narrative.
 That Diesel initially finds himself woefully unsuited to the task might superficially appear to honor the hard work that women do by illustrating that even a Navy Seal would struggle with the multitasking and time management required of good parenting.
 Yet, the story is not of Diesel becoming a “mom,” but rather, of finding ways of masculinizing parenting so that he can deploy his Seal skills in a new setting.
 Tristan is currently working on a collaborative project analyzing the content and imagery used in the new parenting books written explicitly to dads, and the metaphorical connection between parenting and warfare is a theme that’s emerged among the many new books marketed to men.

 The idea that one may not know what they will be dealing with or what “equipment” might be needed, that a man couldn’t solve an issue without a shed of tools, and material on their backs as if they were going camping or to battle in dealing with children is offensive.
+He always will have at least puffy camping blankets.
 Neither does this critique even consider the offensiveness toward all the women taking care of children whose men are unavailable due to actual military deployment.

 Parenting products like these emerge out of a climate that asks women to “let him do it (t)his way” while subtly telling both men and women that “he” will seemingly inevitably parent differently from (and with less competence than) “her.”
 In fact, prior to the emergence of parenting books for men, there was often a section for men in parenting books for women—or a section “about men” for women to read.
 Advice in these sections often contains the notion that “he’s going to do things differently,” which may be perfectly true.
 Yet, we’d question the notion that he is inevitably going to do things differently because he is a he.